 - The Labour Department regularly organises large-scale job fairs.
 Job seekers may apply for jobs with participating employers.
-Employers would accept direct job applications.
 Some may conduct job interviews on the spot; - Job Centres, Recruitment Centre for the Catering Industry, Recruitment Centre for the Retail Industry and Construction Industry Recruitment Centre of the Labour Department also regularly organise regional or thematic job fairs.
 Participating employers would accept direct job applications and conduct on-the-spot job interviews; - Some organisations (e.g. non-government organisations, public organisations and private recruiters) organise recruitment days.
 Job seekers may apply for jobs or attend job interviews at the designated dates, time and venues.

-Referrals by Your Family Members or Friends
+Referrals by Family Members or Friends